-In 1911 Paul Klee joined with Feininger, Kandinsky, and Jawlensky in Der Blaue Reiter (the blue rider) group founded by August Macke; up to that time, he had worked in watercolors, painting in an expressionist manner with overtones of Blake and Beardsley.
+In 1911 Paul Klee joined with Lyonel Feininger, Wassily Kandinsky, and Alexej von Jawlensky in Der Blaue Reiter (the blue rider) group founded by August Macke; up to that time, he had worked in watercolors, painting in an expressionist manner with overtones of William Blake and Aubrey Vincent Beardsley.

-The last years of his life were plagued with serious illness, a suffering that is apparent in the heavy, dark lines of his last, bitter canvases.
+The last years of his life were plagued with serious illness, a suffering that is clear in the heavy, dark lines of his last, bitter canvases.

 Klee has been associated with Expressionism, Cubism, Futurism, Surrealism, and Abstraction, but his paintings are difficult to classify.
-He generally worked in isolation from his peers and interpreted new art trends in his own way.
+He generally worked in isolation from his peers and interpreted new art trends in his way.
 He was inventive in his methods and technique.
-Paul Klee painting Tänzerin (Dancer) 1932, was sold at Christie's in 2011 for US$7,000,000.
+Paul Klee painting Tänzerin (Dancer) 1932, was sold at auction in 2011 for US$7,000,000.

 Art Movement History: Expressionism, Cubism.